-The program forms part of a five-year project which aims to contribute to the development of optometry in Eritrea by training 75 students to become optometric technicians and placing them in district hospitals, training 35 degree-qualified optometrists, establishing six to eight vision centres and providing services to over 48 000 people.
+The program forms part of a five-year project which aims to contribute to the development of optometry in Eritrea by training 75 students to become optometric technicians and placing them in district hospitals; training 35 degree-qualified optometrists; establishing six to eight vision centers; and providing services to over 48,000 people.

 “I find the program to be truly fascinating.
 Providing people with the gift of sight really instils hope in them and encourages them to pursue the dreams they thought were long gone.
 We give them light in life,” she said.

 Finan is very grateful for the opportunity to study to become an optometric technician.
 “I will be the happiest person in the world when I graduate.
 I cannot wait to begin my career in optometry,” she concluded.

 The current program operating in the optometry department at the Asmara College of Health Sciences in Eritrea is funded by Optometry Giving Sight and supported by the Brien Holden Foundation.